ToedSquire/VisualisationStation/README.md

-# VisSt v1.5 — Modular VisualisationStation
+# VisSt v1.5 — Modular Visualisation System

 VisSt is a modular, assistant-powered dashboard for audio-reactive visuals, designed for retail, smart home, and family empowerment.
 Built with Electron, it features a clean control panel, dynamic visualiser canvas, and plug-and-play VisScript support.